|Nutrition Facts (per serving)|

-In a small bowl, pour the milk over the panko crumbs and stir well.
+Pour the milk over the panko crumbs in a small bowl and stir well.
 Set aside.

-Chop the shrimp coarsely (you want big pieces) and flake the crabmeat into pieces about the same size as the shrimp.
+Chop the shrimp coarsely (big pieces is ideal) and flake the crabmeat into pieces about the same size as the shrimp.

 Combine the crab and shrimp with the softened panko, celery, onion, pickle, lemon juice, dill (optional), black pepper, and cayenne.

 Add just enough mayo to moisten.
 Adjust the salt to taste.

 Chill the salad for an hour or more to allow the flavors to combine and develop before serving.